-If you are on acreage and have septic tanks or treatment plant, they may breed in large numbers in and around the tanks.
-Drain flies then may be carried by prevailing wind to nearby homes up to 3 kilometres away.
+If you are on acreage and have septic tanks or treatment plants, they may breed in large numbers in and around the tanks.
+Drain flies may be carried by prevailing wind to nearby homes up to 3 kilometres away.
 Adult drain flies are small enough to pass through ordinary window insect mesh screens.

-Thorough Cleaning of Drain and Traps
+Thorough Cleaning of Drains and Traps

-It is the experience of Whywait Plumbing that cleaning of the drains from the basin, shower and bath that discharge into the floor trap is only part of the answer.
+It is the experience of Whywait Plumbing that cleaning the drains from the basin, shower and bath that discharge into the floor trap is only part of the answer.
 It is also beneficial to clean the floor waste trap and grate thoroughly.
 We recommend cleaning the whole area with No–Rinse Floor Cleaner, Sanitiser & Disinfectant, which will clean and disinfect the floor and drain.
-We don’t recommend the need to continually pour chemical such as bleach down the drain as it is washed away as soon as you use any water in the basin or shower fixtures.
+We don’t recommend the need to continually pour chemicals such as bleach down the drain as it is washed away as soon as you use any water in the basin or shower fixtures.

 Drain PRO™ – The Drain Fly Solution

-In 2010 Gary and Michele Mays the owners of Whywait Plumbing Services went through this entire experience of drain flies invading their ensuite bathroom.
-Gary Mays installed a Drain PRO™ unit into the floor waste which prevents not only drain flies but also bacteria, odours and insects from exiting through the drain into the bathroom.
+In 2010 Gary and Michele Mays, the owners of Whywait Plumbing Services, went through this entire experience of drain flies invading their ensuite bathroom.
+Gary Mays installed a Drain PRO™ unit into the floor waste, which prevents not only drain flies but also bacteria, odours and insects from exiting through the drain into the bathroom.

-It is three years since the installation of the Drain PRO™ units in all of all bathroom floor traps in their home, and they have eliminated the reoccurrence of the annoying tiny lazy drain flies.
+It is three years since the installation of the Drain PRO™ units in all of the bathroom floor traps in their home, and they have eliminated the reoccurrence of the annoying tiny lazy drain flies.

 If you are experiencing the annoyance of drain flies that will not go away, call Whywait Plumbing at (07) 5580 4311 to book a service call so we can eliminate them once and for all.